Hayley was diagnosed with epilepsy when she was just nine years old after having her first seizure in primary school.

 “Whatever they said, reassured us enough.
 Since Hayley passed, I am a member of the SUDEP Action Facebook Group.

-“It is a very international group and that is the consistent message that you hear from people in America, Canada, New Zealand, Australia.
+“It is a very international group and that is the consistent message that you hear from people in America, Canada, New Zealand, and Australia.
 They all say the same thing in some shape or form that we didn’t know.

 “It’s not just a UK or Scotland thing.
 It seems to be a worldwide thing that people didn’t want to talk about it.
 Or didn’t want to mention it.
 I’m not quite sure why?
 I know they don’t want to scare people.